unboundsecurity/casp-express-deploy/docker/README.md

 **Note: This project is intended to be used for POCs.**

 This implementation is only for demo proposes.
-For production, you must install and setup CASP as described in the [CASP User Guide](https://www.unboundtech.com/docs/CASP/CASP_User_Guide-HTML/Content/Products/CASP/CASP_User_Guide/Installation.htm#Installing-CASP).
+For production, you can [Deploy CASP Using Terraform](../terraform/README.md).

 ## 1.1.
 Getting Started